whisney/NIR-ISL2021-Transfer-learning/README.md

 **model_path** specifies the path of the corresponding'. pth' file.
 As with the above training command, **subdataset** chooses from chooses from 'Africa', 'Asia' and 'M1'.

 ### Test set prediction
-Ensure that after downloading the trained code from Baidu Cloud and placing it in the specified location, execute the following codes in turn, and you can get the completely consistent test set prediction results provided by us in NIR-ISL2021.
+Ensure that after downloading the trained models from Baidu Cloud and placing it in the specified location, execute the following codes in turn, and you can get the completely consistent test set prediction results provided by us in NIR-ISL2021.

     python predict_seg_Africa.py --gpu 0
     python predict_seg_Asia.py --gpu 0